-In many real-world applications, generated data are commonly represented as multidimensional array data, referred to as tensor [1].
-Tensors have been used in several important domains, including geometry and physics, as well as computer science [2], [3].
-As a result of the growth in the number of applications involving tensors, combined with the increase of researchers' interests, numerous tensor-related approaches have been proposed, including tensor decomposition [4], [5] and tensor factorization [6]-[8].
+In many real-world applications, generated data are commonly represented in complex structures such as graphs or multidimensional arrays, that can be referred to as tensors [8].
+Tensors and graphs are used in several important domains, including geometry, physics and biology as well as computer science [16, 29, 37, 47].
+As a result of the growth in the number of applications involving tensors, graphs, combined with the increase of researchers' interests, numerous tensor, graph-related approaches have been proposed, including tensor decomposition [23, 42], tensor factorization [30, 32, 46], and dense subgraph detection [12, 17, 22].